This post may contain affiliate links. As an amazon associate, I earn from qualifying purchases. See my full Disclosure Policy for details.

 However, you’re essentially making pizza dough to form garlic knots in this recipe, so I assure you, it’s not too awful or hard!
 It’s easy as pie – or in this case, knots! 😉

-To make this recipe for Garlic Knots, you’ll need …
+To make this recipe for Garlic Knots, you will need …

 Ingredients